oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 ## Self-service playtesting

 **Aim:** In order to help creators improve their lessons, we depend heavily on student playtests and feedback.
-However, exploration playtesting currently happens via an [external form](https://github.com/oppia/oppia/wiki/Playtesting-explorations) (which we recommend that you look at, for inspiration), and the overall experience is pretty clunky.
+However, exploration playtesting currently happens via an external form (see instructions on this [wiki page](https://github.com/oppia/oppia/wiki/Playtesting-explorations)), and the overall experience is pretty clunky.
 The aim of this project is to seamlessly integrate playtesting within the site, so that students who want to give more detailed feedback on an exploration can do so in a structured way.

 **Skills/knowledge required**:
 - UX design